WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 2.3 Public Transport Electrification

-The Urban EV Transit Program (UEVTP) expands zero-emission mobility in metropolitan and regional centres.
+The Urban EV Transit Program (UEVTP) expands low-emission mobility in metropolitan and regional centres.

 - 180 electric buses deployed across St. John’s, Corner Brook, and Gander.